New Concept English: Book 2: Practice & Progress

+This book includes 96 lessons.
+The focus switched from daily conversations into short stories, mainly focusing on expanding vocabulary and more complex grammar structures.

 Book 3: Developing Skills

 At this level, there is less need for pattern control and contextualization.
 Now that the foundations have been laid, the student is in a position to cope with new sentence patterns as and when they occur.
 This book includes 60 lessons.

 Book 4: Fluency in English

 The materials were chosen from a variety of publications.
 Nine of the lessons were selected from The Listener.
 The initial version includes 60 lessons and the revised edition for Chinese learners contains 48 lessons.